kmarshgov/bcdg/docs/use-github-in-bcgov/github-idir-transition-guide.md

 # GitHub upgrade transition guide

 This transition guide offers more detailed information about IDIRs and GitHub changes as they relate to the GitHub SSO upgrade.
+Our technical transition guide helps GitHub users prepare for the upgrade, and confirms if users completed linking successfully.

 We published more about [the SSO upgrade](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations) on DevHub.

-## Completing authentication

-GitHub doesn't offer users a verification of completition.
-There are 3 alternative ways to confirm completetion:

-1) The video below shows the linking process from start to finish.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-cfhUY_or8s?si=q0pjaxYd4FBhNZ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-2) If users **don't** have the "**Authenticate your account**" button on their dashboards, then linking is completed.

-3) Another way to check is to:

-    1) Go to your profile by clicking your avatar on the top right
-    2) Click "Settings"
-    3) Click "Enterprises"
-    4) Check if you're a member of "Government of British Columbia

 ## IDIRs